mitcheesta/100-days-of-code/log.md

 **Thoughts**: I'm enjoying the framework so far and commands have felt very intuitive.

+### Day 2 - 2020.08.24
+**Today's Progress**: Worked with MySQL DB using Laravel.
+Familiarized myself with Eloquent Models, migration functionality, and tinker mode.

+**Thoughts**: Continuing to enjoy working with this framework.
+I can see why some people have concerns that it obscures a lot of functionality from newer programmers who haven't had the opportunity to familiarize themselves with those concepts.
+Luckily I don't have that concern for myself.

 <!--

 # 100 Days Of Code - Log